BentoBoxWorld/docs/docs/addons/Greenhouses/index.md

 {{ addon_description("Greenhouses") }}

-## Note for 1.15.x + servers

-Biomes have changed so that they take up a 4x4 area and so greenhouse biomes now can bleed outside of the greenhouse.
-Unfortunately, this cannot be mitigated (as far as I know).
-If you have a good imagination, you can say that the biome of the greenhouse influences the surroundings a bit and it is natural!
-So it's a feature, not a bug!

 ## Features

 * Craft your own self-contained biome greenhouse on an island (or elsewhere if you like)